schuang/mpi-tutorial/docs/source/slides/mpi-part2.md

 - MPI interface was originally defined for C and Fortran77 languages

-- Data types are required in MPI communication functions
+- Data types are required in MPI communication functions, e.g.

+    ```
+    MPI_Send(&x, 1, MPI_INT, 1, 0, MPI_COMM_WORLD);
+    ```

 - MPI defines data types mapped to types in programming languages

-- MPI interfaces for high level languages (Python, Julia, and R) are "cleaner" because some of the information is embedded in the data itself, e.g.
+- High level languages (Python, Julia, and R) have "cleaner" MPI interface because some of attributes are embedded in the data so they don't need to be specified, e.g.

     - array size